utkusarioglu/wordpress-react-typescript/Readme.md

 1. Visit your site or press F5\* and see your pre-existing React project being served by WordPress.

-### Usage with pre-existing WordPress database image
+### Usage with a pre-existing WordPress database image

 If you want to use a pre-existing WordPress database image, follow the steps
 below: